apache/flink/docs/dev/stream/operators/process_function.md

     and emits the key/count if they match (i.e., no further update occurred during that minute)

 <span class="label label-info">Note</span> This simple example could have been implemented with
 session windows.
-We use `KeyedProcessFunction` here to illustrate the basic pattern it provides.`KeyedProcessFunction`, as an extension of `ProcessFunction`.
+We use `KeyedProcessFunction` here to illustrate the basic pattern it provides.`KeyedProcessFunction`, as an optimization of `ProcessFunction`.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">